EU to re-impose Iran sanctions quashed by court

 Diplomats now say a growing body of litigation makes it difficult to find legal bases for appeals.

-They say it is impossible to provide detailed proof of the targeted companies’ links to Iran’s atomic program because doing so could expose confidential intelligence.
+They say it is impossible to provide detailed proof of the targeted companies’ links to Iran’s atomic programme because doing so could expose confidential intelligence.

 Iran denies it is seeking nuclear weapons and says its nuclear work is for energy and other peaceful applications.